RJSINGH64/Netflix_Data_Analysis/README.md

 **You can watch Project Demo for better understanding**

-## Project Overview

-In this project, we explore Netflix's dataset, perform data visualization, and build a predictive model to classify titles.

-## Project Structure

-- **Dashboard App**: The main application interface is built using Streamlit and is located in `dashboard.py`.

-- **Exploratory Data Analysis (EDA)**: All EDA is done in `research.ipynb`.

-- **Model Training**: The model is trained and stored in the `model_training.py`.

 ## Data Storage

 Data is dumped into **MongoDB** using a `.env` file to manage credentials.